4iquokka/GitHubSearch-Android/README.md

 # GitHubSearch-Android
-- Simple Android application to search for public GitHub repositories
+- Simple Android application to search for GitHub repositories
+- Clean architecture (introduced by Uncle Bob) without modularization of domain and data layer
+- Model-View-Intent (MVI) architecture for the presentation layer

 # Requirements